 “The freshman football team has scheduled daily workouts in the weight training room and on the field.
 It’s not easy, in fact it’s a lot of work.
 We work with each member of the team to come up with an exercise plan that meets their individual needs.
 The good thing is you’ll be able to build up your body, your muscles, your stamina, and your conditioning.”

-“That part of it is interesting.
+“That part is interesting.
 I wanted to use the weight training room, but found out I couldn’t do it until I’m a sophomore.
 So, what if I don’t make the team?”

 “You stay on the practice squad, or go back to your regular PE class.
 Your choice.”